 In the simplest of terms, a guarantor is an individual who agrees to take on responsibility for a loan that has been taken out by someone else.
-Usually, the guarantor will be a parent or guardian, but this is by no means written in law; a guarantor can be anyone, but they must be fully aware of the associated obligations, and the potential repercussions.
+Usually, the guarantor will be a parent or guardian, but this is by no means written in the law; a guarantor can be anyone, but they must be fully aware of the associated obligations and the potential repercussions.

 What Exactly Are Guarantor Loans?

 As the above section implies, a guarantor loan is a type of loan – nearly always unsecured – that involves a secondary individual who agrees to take on the responsibilities associated with repayments and any potential charges or debts should the borrower be unable to pay back the money owed.
 As stated above, this is nearly always a parent or a close friend with a secure income, but there are times when other individuals will be more suitable.
-Everyone’s circumstances are different.
+Again, everyone’s circumstances are different.

 What Does a Guarantor Have to Do?

 A guarantor signs an agreement stating that should the individual who has been given the loan not repay what is owed, they will shoulder the burden.
 The guarantor agrees to take full responsibility; if the borrower of the loan misses a solitary repayment, the lender can then choose to target the guarantor to ensure that it does not find itself in a state of financial detriment.